-Because crying rooms should not exist!
+Because crying rooms should not exist

-Over 5 years, ICZ trained 102 providers in Democratic Republic of Congo and 60 in Ethiopia, yielding 3,853 procedures.
+Over 5 years, InnovationsCZ has trained 102 providers in Democratic Republic of Congo and Ethiopia, yielding 1,853 procedures.
 Participating doctors and patients reported dramatic decreases in injury-related pain.
-The cost per procedure for consumable supplies was negligible at less than $1.
+The cost for consumable supplies was negligible at estimated cost-per-procedure of less than $1.